 • Each participant should be prepared for some serious physical exertion.
 In most projects, volunteers carry their own large backpacks a distance of several miles, to the work sites where they will be using heavy trail-building tools.
 This is why we generally require that our volunteers fall between the ages of 18 and 60 years old.

-• We ask that you bring these personal belongings: a large BACKPACK, a sleeping bag and ground cover, a warm coat, sturdy but comfortable shoes (for several projects you will need waterproof shoes or boots), and a drinking cup/bowl and spoon.
+• We ask that you bring these personal belongings: a large BACKPACK, a sleeping bag and sleeping matt, a warm coat, sturdy but comfortable shoes (for several projects you will need waterproof shoes or boots), and a drinking cup/bowl and spoon.

 • Participants travel, at their own expense, to the established meeting place for each project around Baikal (you will be informed about this meeting place long before the project starts).

 For our part, we will supply all the necessary tools and equipment (i.e., tents, construction tools, campfire utensils such as dishes, pots and other gear, first aid kits, etc.).
 We will also organize each project for you, provide fully trained crew leaders and language interpreters, recruit all local and international volunteers, and purchase all food for meals on the project.

 Finally, for all international volunteers, we will provide the invitations necessary for Russian travel visas.
 You can read more about the visa application process here.
 We will also meet every volunteer at the train station or airport of arrival here at Lake Baikal.

 Please note: Project dates or locations are subject to change due to circumstances beyond our control, such as inclement weather, etc. If changes need to be made, or projects postponed, each volunteer will be notified well in advance of the project start date.